Lapin0t/phd-manuscript/main/08_conclusion.typ

 code artifact.

-*Proof Engineering* #sym.space.quad Throughout this thesis we have said very little of the accompagnying code artifact, but it leaves a lot to be desired as it is nowhere near a reusable software library.
+*Proof Engineering* #sym.space.quad Throughout this thesis we have said very little of the accompanying code artifact, but it leaves a lot to be desired as it is nowhere near a reusable software library.
 As one would imagine, a number of design mistakes have been made during the development and partially patched out, so that it would greatly benefit a thorough re-architecturing.
 In fact,